bolt/docs/docs/extensions/basics/web-assets.md

     `callbackSnippet()` function during render to get the content of the snippet
   * `setLocation(Target::AFTER_META)` tells the asset injector to insert the snippet after other `<meta>`
-  * `setPriority(99)` tells the injector to insert this snippet's code *after* any other tags in that location with a priority lower than 99
+  * `setPriority(5)` tells the injector when to insert the snippet.
+Lower priorities are inserted first.

 **NOTE:** To use the `Target` and `Zone` class parameters, you should add the following `use` statements to your extension class file: